-Any student who willfully damages school property will be subject to suspension from school or expulsion.
+Any student who willfully damages school property will be subject to disciplinary actions that may include suspension or expulsion from school.
 All damages will be repaired, and the total cost of repairs will be charged to the student's school bill.